Emergency Dentistry – Sterling, VA

 Get Your Emergency Handled the Same Day

 The majority of dental emergencies largely fall into two categories.
-The first is long-term issues and generally refer to tooth decay, oral infections, gum disease, and other dental conditions caused by plaque buildup.
+The first is long-term issues and generally refers to tooth decay, oral infections, gum disease, and other dental conditions caused by plaque buildup.
 The second is physical injuries to the mouth, such as a sporting injury or bad fall.
 Both are considered dental emergencies and need to be seen by a dentist like Dr. Uzma Ansari right away.
-Don’t put off your emergency care; call our office today!
+Don’t put off emergency dentistry in Sterling, VA; call our dental office today!

 Why Choose Lowes Island Dentistry for Emergency Dentistry?